parth2706/Drawing-Figures-using-Design-Patterns/README.md

 Also, you can click on "Redo" to recreate the recently created figure --> This works exactly like Ctrl+Y.

-Below are the design patterns used in this project throughout -
+Design Patterns used in this project are -

 --> Controller Pattern (Creating controller class to perform user actions)